Dreambound

 What is a Caregiver?

-A caregiver is an individual who provides assistance and support to individuals who are unable to care for themselves due to age, illness, or disability.
-Caregivers can work in a variety of settings, including private homes, assisted living facilities, nursing homes, and hospitals.
-Their responsibilities may include:
+A caregiver is someone who offers assistance and support to people who may have difficulty taking care of themselves due to age, illness, or disability.
+Caregivers can work in a range of settings, including private homes, assisted living facilities, nursing homes, and hospitals.
+Typical responsibilities include:

 Requirements to Become a Caregiver in Ohio